 FHR Baseline & Variability

-Absent variability is not the same as minimal — absent means undetectable amplitude and is far more ominous.
-Students confuse a fetal sleep cycle (minimal variability for 20–40 minutes that self-resolves) with pathologic loss of variability (persistent, does not cycle back).
-Baseline is determined over 10 minutes, not from a single point — a momentary rate during a deceleration does not redefine the baseline.
+Classify variability by its amplitude (the height of the squiggle, peak to trough).
+Absent and minimal are not the same — absent means undetectable amplitude and is far more ominous.
+Baseline is read over 10 minutes, not from a single point; a momentary rate during a deceleration does not redefine the baseline.

 Clinical Pearl

-Moderate variability is your best friend on the strip.
-A fetus with moderate variability is telling you its brain and heart are talking — that conversation is the reassurance, not the number.
+Moderate variability is your best friend on the strip — a fetus with moderate variability is telling you its brain and heart are talking, and that conversation is the reassurance, not the number.